 - Your disability must severely interfere with your ability to perform job tasks related to any position for which you are qualified.

-- You may not make more than $1,070 per month in 2014.
-Blind applicants are permitted to make up to $1,800 per month without losing eligibility.
+- As of 2010, you may not make more than $1,220 per month.
+Blind applicants are permitted to make up to $2,040 per month without losing eligibility.

 Supporting Your Family

 Are you worried that you won’t be able to support your family with your SSD benefits?
 People who are the primary income earners in their household may be eligible to receive more benefits if these benefits are needed to help pay for basic necessities for eligible dependents.
-An experienced SSD attorney can help you understand whether you can increase the amount that you receive in benefits when you are responsible for providing food and shelter for a family member.
+An experienced SSD attorney can help you understand whether you are eligible for an increased amount in benefits if you are responsible for providing food and shelter for other family member(s).